Magahi language

 Magahi (𑂧𑂏𑂯𑂲), also known as Magadhi (𑂧𑂏𑂡𑂲), is an Indo-Aryan language spoken in Bihar, Jharkhand, and parts of West Bengal and Odisha in eastern India, and in the Terai region of Nepal.
 Magadhi Prakrit was the ancestor of Magahi, from which the latter's name derives.

-It has a very rich and old tradition of folk songs and stories.
+It boasts a rich tradition of folk songs and stories.
 It is spoken in approximately twelve districts of Bihar (Gaya, Patna, Jehanabad, Aurangabad, Nalanda, Sheikhpura, Nawada, Lakhisarai, Arwal, Jamui and in some parts of Banka), twelve districts of Jharkhand (Hazaribag, Palamu, Chatra, Koderma, Jamtara, Bokaro, Dhanbad, Giridih, Deoghar, Garhwa, Latehar, Chatra) and in West Bengal's Malda district.

 Magahi derived from the ancient Magadhi Prakrit, which was created in the ancient kingdom of Magadha, the core of which was the area south of the Ganges and east of Son River.

 Though the number of speakers in Magahi is about 12.7 million, it has not been constitutionally recognised in India.
 In Bihar, Hindi is the language used for educational and official matters.
 Magahi was legally absorbed under Hindi in the 1961 Census.